skyscrapers/documentation/kubernetes/monitoring.md

 ### ServiceMonitors

 You can add extra [Servicemonitors](https://github.com/coreos/prometheus-operator/blob/master/Documentation/api.md#servicemonitor) without having to modify your values file.
 An example can be found [here](https://github.com/coreos/prometheus-operator/blob/master/example/user-guides/getting-started/example-app-service-monitor.yaml).
 By doing this your `ServiceMonitors` can be part of your application deploy.
 One drawback of using this approach is that you are required to deploy your `ServiceMonitors` in the same namespace as the Prometheus that has to pick them up.
-Prometheus itself is able to monitor over different namespaces.
+Prometheus itself is able to scrape targets in different namespaces.

 An example of `ServiceMonitor` would be: